GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 See the Demo in action in this [video](https://www.youtube.com/watch?v=ubhDgGU8C8s&feature=youtu.be).

+## How user onboarding works

+This is handled exactly as in the case of ["social login with passport"](#how-user-onboarding-works).

 ## Altering flow behaviour

 Similarly as in ["social login with passport"](#altering-flow-behaviour), it's possible to slightly alter the flow: you can require [email to be present](./passport.md#requiring-email-in-profile) for enrollment, apply [email account linking](./passport.md#email-account-linking), or do [provider preselection](./passport.md#preselecting-an-external-provider) (so that the page listing IDPs is skipped).